Venitak2004/2024-apr-std-portfolio/README.md

 ## Services
 The services page shows the servies provided by the company with an image an the title of the service.

+## About
+The about page utilises CSS Grid to some information about the company.

+## Contact
+The contact page has a form to fill up to contact the company but it does not work for now.